Fierce Foods Academy

 Ongoing Fierce Foods Academy Programs

-Fierce Foods Academy Cooking Class: Our Fierce Foods Academy Cooking Class is a family-focused program designed to empower families to incorporate healing, nutrient-dense foods into their family's wellness plan.
+Fierce Foods Academy Cooking Class: Our Fierce Foods Academy Cooking Class is a family-focused culinary medicine program designed to empower families to incorporate healing, nutrient-dense foods into their family's wellness plan.
 Through arts, crafts, play, and cooking, kids learn about fighting bad guys (colds, germs, and even cancer), super-boosting their good guys, and having fun, all with delicious “fierce foods.”
 In every class, parents are also educated on the reasons and skills needed for buying, preparing, and serving “fierce foods.”

 Each class has a theme.
 Past themes have included “Fierce Lunches,” “Sugar-free Sweets,” “Pizza Party,” “Broth Bar” and “Fierce Snacks.”
 For every theme, we design two or three recipes, at least one of which can be fully completed by children under 10 years old.
 Another goal of every recipe is that they require no more than average home culinary skills.